sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Event_Handling.md

 With SDK 6.0.0+, we changed how the override of a default behavior for the back button on Android works.
 This change requires apps using this version to override the back button to update their code when using calls like this: win.addEventListener('androidback', onBack);

 See [TIMOB-19919](https://jira.appcelerator.org/browse/TIMOB-19919) for more details.

-**Please ask your Confluence administrator to update the license for the [MultiExcerpt Plugin for Confluence 4+](https://plugins.atlassian.com/plugins/biz.artemissoftware.confluence.multiexcerpt.MultiExcerptMacro) .**
-**Admin Info: The error is: license VERSION\_MISMATCH**

 ### Considerations and best practices